 In the ultrasound image of lactating adenoma below, one notes a hypoechoic, non-cystic mass in an ovoid shape.
 It has a long axis running parallel to the skin, posterior acoustic enhancement, and well-defined margins

-Mammograms of lactating ademonas (not generally given to pregnant women) will tend to show an oval well-circumscribed mass with radiolucent (somewhat transparent ) central areas. (radiolucent features will appear darker on an X-ray) Ultrasounds of lactating adenomas tend to reveal the heterogenous echotexture of the tumor, with central hyperechogenic areas.
+Mammograms of lactating ademonas (not generally given to pregnant women) will tend to show an oval well-circumscribed mass with radiolucent (somewhat transparent) central areas (radiolucent features will appear darker on an X-ray).
+Ultrasounds of lactating adenomas tend to reveal the heterogeneous echotexture of the tumor, with central hyperechogenic areas.
 The radiolucent (X-ray) and hyperechogenic (ultrasound) areas will indicate the fat content of the milk secretions in the tumor.